Skittles (sport): Greater London

-Also known as Old English Skittles, the Greater London version uses nine pins (made of wood) and a thick circular disc known as a 'cheese'.
+Also known as Old English Skittles, the Greater London version uses nine pins (made of wood, traditionally hornbeam) and a thick circular disc known as a 'cheese' (traditionally made of lignum vitae).
 The cheese is thrown at the pins using a swinging motion whilst stepping forwards.
-After an initial throw, the remaining pins (the 'broken frame') may end up in a variety of formations - each of which has a distinctive (and usually London-based) name, such as a London Bridge or a Portsmouth Road.
+After an initial throw, the remaining pins (the 'broken frame') may end up in a variety of formations - many of which have a distinctive name, such as a London Bridge or the Novices.
 Knocking down all the pins at once is known as a 'floorer' and is highly respected.
 The last time a player is known to have thrown three floorers in succession was in 1960.

-While it was once a popular game played in pubs all over London (generally sited by the Thames river), it is now only played at the Freemasons Arms in Hampstead.
+While it was once a popular game played in pubs all over London (many sited by the Thames river), it is now only played at the Freemasons Arms in Hampstead.
 The origins of this skittles game are vague, but it is thought by some to have been started by Dutch sailors, possibly playing on the decks of moored barges.